Professor of Architecture

 "I am interested in the connection between design excellence in architecture with civic engagement and social innovation."

 As a founding principal of CP+D (Community Planning + Design) and Schwartz-Kinnard, Architects, he won four national design competitions exploring the constructive force that progressive urbanism and architecture can play in rebuilding cities.
 His own practice has focused on community design for public sector clients, with emphasis on the integration of land use and transportation planning to create more livable and pedestrian-friendly development.
 He has won four national design competitions or awards for projects in Cincinnati, Baltimore, Charlottesville, and Chattanooga.

-In addition to his design work, Mr. Schwartz has served as a planning commissioner and member of the Board of Architectural Review for the City of Charlottesville, focusing on design and preservation issues in the community.
-Mr. Schwartz served on the University of Virginia Master Planning Committee and the Art and Architecture Review Board for the Commonwealth of Virginia.
-He is a Past President of the National Architecture Accrediting Board and recent board member of the Association of Collegiate Schools of Architecture.
+In addition to his design work, Schwartz served as a planning commissioner and member of the Board of Architectural Review for the City of Charlottesville, focusing on design and preservation issues in the community.
+Schwartz also served on the University of Virginia Master Planning Committee, as chairman of the Faculty Senate and on the Art and Architecture Review Board for the Commonwealth of Virginia (gubernatorial appointment).
+He is a past president of the National Architecture Accrediting Board and board member of the Association of Collegiate Schools of Architecture.

 In 2001, he was elected to Fellowship of the American Institute of Architects.
 He holds a Master of Architecture in Urban Design degree as well as a Bachelor of Architecture degree from Cornell University.
 Schwartz was recognized twice by the national journal, Design Intelligence, as one of the top 25 architectural educators in the United States (once while at the University of Virginia and once at Tulane University).